 Road Effects are simulated effects for things like bumps in the road.
 The important features of the road are felt directly through the physics.
 This adds a little extra vibration based on the road texture.
 This is personal preference, so try different levels depending on what you like.

-Steer Lock is best left at 0°.
+Steer Lock is best left at 10°.
 The steering angle will always be set to the real-world value of the car you are driving, unless this is larger than the Operating Range set in G HUB.
+There was a bug with some cars if you set this to 0°, so I leave it at 10° to be safe.

 Gearshift Debouncing is the minimum time allowed between gear shift inputs.
 If the paddle shifters are overly sensitive, they can register two inputs accidentally.
 This setting prevents those accidental shifts.